jaewonparkk/jaewonparkk/README.md

 # Hi, I'm Jaewon 👋

-I am a Computer Science and Mathematics student at Boston College with interests in software engineering, artificial intelligence, and systems.
+I am a Computer Science and Mathematics student at Boston College.
 I enjoy building practical products that solve real-world problems across research, education, and operations.

 ## I am currently working on...
 _(In Progress)_